-To better understand where the gains come from, Figure~\ref{fig:comb_distri} breaks down match rate by (i) the number of competing proposals and (ii) the instance reward level.
+To better understand where the gains come from, Fig.~\ref{fig:comb_distri} breaks down match rate by (i) the number of competing proposals and (ii) the instance reward level.
 We first analyze performance by proposal-count distribution.
 As the number of candidate proposals increases, the selection accuracy generally decreases across all methods, reflecting the growing difficulty of comparative judgment in a larger proposal space.
-Nevertheless, \modelName{} consistently outperforms the Prompt-based Selector baselines of Qwen3-8B and GPT-5 across all bins.
-In the instance with only two proposals, \modelName{} achieves the best accuracy of 74.36\% (29/39).
-In the instance with three proposals, \modelName{} reaches 62.30\% (38/61) and outperforms GPT-5 by 18.04\% and Qwen3-8B by 32.79\%, demonstrating the biggest performance gap.
+Nevertheless, \modelName{} consistently outperforms the direct selection baselines, GPT-5 and Qwen3-8B, across all bins.
+For instances with only two proposals, \modelName{} achieves the best accuracy of 74.36\% (29/39).
+For instances with three proposals, \modelName{} reaches 62.30\% (38/61) and outperforms direct GPT-5 by 18.04\% and Qwen3-8B by 32.79\%, demonstrating the biggest performance gap.
 For larger candidate proposal sets, \modelName{} remains competitive and continues to outperform the direct baselines, achieving 47.22\% (17/36) for four proposals, 50.88\% (29/57) for five proposals, and 38.89\% (28/72) for six or more proposals.
 These results suggest that decision-aligned RL training improves comparative proposal judgment in realistic multi-proposal scenarios.